 How to Apply

-Applicants may submit their materials via the University's online application.
-These materials should include the following:
+Applicants should submit their required materials via the University's online application.
+These materials include the following:

 - Statement of purpose